-It’s not always easy, and there will be a lot of bumps along the way, but when you can do what you are meant to do in the world, it’s truly magical to see the result.
+It’s not always easy, and there will be some bumps along the way, but when you can do what you are meant to do in the world, it’s truly magnificent to see how your life transforms.

 After a few years in, I started to feel burnt out from wholesaling and wasn’t enjoying my business nearly as much.
 I knew something had to change.
 A fellow artisan asked me if I would be interested in selling some of my Booty Belt stock at an outdoor street festival.

 At first I was skeptical because I thought it was a step in the wrong direction for my brand, but something inside of me thought it would be really fun, so I went for it!
 What I discovered from that experience changed my life.